Frequently asked questions

 With age, dogs become less tolerant of other members of their own species or when young children walk around them.
 If young children are present, caution should be exercised even when dogs are well adapted socially.

-What happens if I can’t come or if the weather is bad?
+What happens if I need to cancel or if you cancel the activity?

-For group reservations (schools, clubs…), please refer to your invoice, the cancellation policy is specified for your group.
+For group bookings (schools, clubs, etc.), please refer to your invoice, the cancellation policy is specified there for your group.

 Can I take my own dog to Kinadapt?

 We do not accept any other dog on our territory that has not been introduced by the pack leader.
 Small dogs are very much at risk among our pack since they could be construed as intruders or prey by our dogs.

 In order to introduce a Labrador size or Border collie size dog, we request that their health record be up to date and that they be neutered.
 We allow one hour to introduce them to the pack and the cost is $85/hour.
 We then assess the behaviour of both your dog and ours as well as your own behaviour.
 After your dog has been introduced to the pack, you may go hiking at any time on our territory.

 The first reason is that we are an entirely private organization, receiving no government assistance whatsoever.
 Other factors include the time-frames related to dogsledding activities which are only possible during four months of the year and from this revenue, we must cover the costs of dog care which amount to a minimum of $1,000 per dog, per year.
 As well, as a company, we have decided to keep our dogs, in retirement, until the end of their lifetime.
 Since we have more than 80 dogs, this amounts to a budget of more than $80,000 and we have approximately a dozen dogs that no longer participate in dogsledding activities.